google/ci_edit/readme.md

     characters are highlighted.
 - mouse support
   - Yes, in the terminal
+  - click to place the cursor
+  - double click to select by word
+  - triple click to select by line
+  - shift+click to extend selection
+  - alt+click for rectangular (block) selection
 - pipe to editor
   - Send the output from another program directly into the editor without the need for a temporary file